machineydv/Nemesis/README.md

 ```

 ## Example
-Scan a single URLs
+1. Scan a single url
-* ```JScanner -w <(echo 'google.com') -oD `pwd` -t 1 -d google.com```
+ - ```Nemesis -u google.com``` or ```Nemesis -u https://google.com/closurelibrary.js```
-Scan from URLs
+2. Scan from URLs
-* ```JScanner -w /tmp/files.txt -oD `pwd` -t 10 -d anydomainnameinfiles.txt.com```
+ - ```Nemesis -w hakrawler.txt```

-## Caveats
+## Limitations
-1. Only scans inline javascript when non js endpoint is given
+* Output maybe repeated such as same links again and again
-2. May provide duplicate info (URL Skipper is in progress)
+* Output to file saving is in work
-3. Output need to be improved
+* Additional logical errors and false positivies from faulty regex

-4. Argument to scan .js file only
+## Support
-5. Shannon Entropy to be implemented.
+If you wanted to support me freely for the tools I create, chekout [this out](https://github.com/machinexa2/machinexa2/blob/master/SUPPORT.md).